 It facilitates so many field trips, like our different travels.
 We’ve experienced those things together instead of me doing something outside the family.
 And group Jeopardy games, or group phys ed: there’s cohesion.

-What would you say as encouragement to all those homeschool fathers reading this because their wives are insisting they listen…
+What would you say as an encouragement to all those homeschool fathers reading this because their wives are insisting they listen…